apache/skywalking-client-js/README.md

 });
 ```

-## Tracing range of data requests in the broswer
+## Tracing range of data requests in the browser

 Support tracking these([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) two modes of data requests.
 At the same time, Support tracking libraries and tools that base on XMLHttpRequest and fetch, such as [Axios](https://github.com/axios/axios), [SuperAgent](https://github.com/visionmedia/superagent), [OpenApi](https://www.openapis.org/) and so on.